onzfonz/comp227/src/content/6/en/part6d.md

 )(NewNote)
 ```

-Developers who are new to connect may find it puzzling that there are two versions of the <i>createNote</i> action creator in the component.
+Developers who are new to connect may find it puzzling that there are two versions of the `createNote` action creator in the component.

-The function must be referenced as <i>props.createNote</i> through the component's props, as this is the version that <i>contains the automatic dispatch</i> added by *connect*.
+The function must be referenced as `props.createNote` through the component's props, as this is the version that *contains the automatic dispatch* added by `connect`.

 Due to the way that the action creator is imported: